yaoyanglee/Automated-Unit-Test-Generation/README.md

 # Installation
 0. (Optional) Creating a virtual environment

     You are advised to work with the repo in a virtual environment, as some modules might return errors.
-I used virutalenv for creating and managing virtual environments, but you can use any other libraries.
+I used virtualenv for creating and managing virtual environments, but you can use any other libraries.

     ```
     pip install virtualenv